chaoss/metrics/activity-metrics/bus-factor.md

-# Pony Factor
+# Bus Factor

 ## 1. Description
 The minimum number of developers performing 50% of the commits.

 ## 2. Use Cases
-Indicates the danger of the project losing key developers (higher pony factor is less likely to fail due to losing a developer).
+Indicates the danger of the project losing key developers (higher bus factor is less likely to fail due to losing a developer).

 ## 3. Formula